How to Travel With a Full-Time Job

 Be Flexible

-Take Advantage of Flight Deals
+Take Advantage of Good Deals

 Great advice.
 I agree.
 Planning is key for using your time in the best way but also email alerts for price deals.
 I love to travel whenever I can!